 Which is the most cost effective - renovate or build?

-The cost of a construction project is a major determining factor.
-Deciding between building new or revamping your space often comes down to your financial circumstances.
+Deciding between building new or refreshing your space often comes down to cost.

 The Cost of Renovating

 There's also a greater chance of coming across unwelcome surprises.
-Asbestos, or problems with structural elements can be uncovered, which can quickly make costs rise.
+Asbestos, or structural problems can be uncovered, which can quickly make costs rise.

-At our Farragon renovation, our team noticed the hallway floor moving under foot.
-Lifting it, we found the joists precariously propped up on large stones, requiring the entire floor to be replaced.
+During our Farragon renovation, our team discovered that the hallway floor felt unstable underfoot.
+Upon lifting it, we found that the joists were precariously propped up and supported by large stones, necessitating a complete replacement of the floor.

-Keep aside a contingency budget of around 10% - more if it's a period property or historical building.
-Anyone who has ever gone through a major renovation process will tell you the final construction cost is always higher than anticipated.
+Keep aside a contingency budget of around 15-20% - potentially more if it's a period property or historical building.
+Anyone who has ever gone through a major renovation will tell you the final construction cost is always higher than anticipated.

 Renovation work also attracts 20% VAT.
-There'll also be expenses like professional fees, (architects, chartered surveyors, project management) local authority costs and rent if you need to move out while building work takes place.
+There'll also be expenses like professional fees, (architects, surveyors) local council planning costs and rent if you need to move out while building work takes place.

 The Cost of Building New

-A new build project is typically easier to plan and budget, and in some cases, they're cheaper to build per m² than a complete renovation.
+A new build project is typically easier to plan and budget for, and in some cases, it can be more cost-effective than a full renovation.

-Builders working on a new build won't charge VAT on labour or building materials, which is a considerable saving.
-The VAT exemption means you can spend all of the budget on your home rather than giving away 20% to the taxman.
+Contractors working on a new build won't charge VAT on labour or building materials, which is a considerable saving.
+This VAT exemption allows you to allocate your entire budget toward your new home rather than paying 20% in taxes.

 How Long Does it Take to Build a Home?